Vedant91827/The-Social-Media-App/README.md

 This Repository has Client Code which is created using React

-Api for this app :
+Api for this app : <a src="https://github.com/Vedant91827/social-app-backend-api">Backend</a>

 <img width="610" alt="image" src="https://github.com/Vedant91827/The-Social-Media-App/assets/83276177/db684272-8373-466b-b12f-451d5bddb64c"> <br>